 Largest Contentful Paint (LCP) measures how long it takes for the largest above the fold element to load on a page.
-By tracking the biggest element, this metric focuses on the culmination of the loading experience.

 Reducing your website’s LCP helps users see the essential content on your website faster.

 The “Diagnostics” section in PageSpeed Insights shows you which element triggers the LCP metric.

 To improve a page’s LCP time, you have to optimize that element’s load time.